ckontos82/Sudoku/README.md

 it means that you want to solve the Sudoku puzzle provided in file puzzle.txt using queue and ArrayList.

-For the puzzles, they values must be separeted with comma.
+For the puzzles, they values must be separeted with a single space.
 For the empty cells you must provide 0.
 File puzzle.txt is an example of a valid Sudoku puzzle.